bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

     To make your custom editors compliant, change your internal Editor implementation to extend from :public-api:`UiEditorExtension
-    </ch/ivyteam/ivy/process/extension/ui/UiEditorExtension.html>`.
-And create widgets using the new
+    </ch/ivyteam/ivy/process/extension/ui/UiEditorExtension.html>`, and create widgets using the new
     :public-api:`ExtensionUiBuilder
     </ch/ivyteam/ivy/process/extension/ui/ExtensionUiBuilder.html>`.